isc-projects/stork/doc/user/install.rst

 User group/role related settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Stork may extract groups that user belongs to from the received claims from OpenID Provider token endpoint response.
+Stork may extract groups that the user belongs to from the received claims from OpenID Provider token endpoint response.
 The
 following related settings may be used:

 - ``STORK_OIDC_GROUP_ALLOW`` (``oidc-group-allow`` in CLI)

     If defined, Stork login will be allowed only for members of the specified group.
-Use this if not all users that passed
+Use this if not all users who passed
     OIDC authentication should be permitted login to Stork.
 For example, if you have a group in your OpenID Provider
-    ``netadmins``, you might specify that here, and then only your network admins will be able to login to Stork.
+    ``netadmins``, you might specify that here, and then only your network admins will be able to log in to Stork.
-    The default is empty, which allows any user who can authenticate at OpenID Provider to login to Stork.
+    The default is empty, which allows any user who can authenticate at OpenID Provider to log in to Stork.

     This is independent of the group mapping feature (``STORK_OIDC_MAP_GROUPS``).
 You can restrict Stork login
     without mapping Stork roles.
 You can map Stork roles without restricting Stork login.
 However, it often makes the